syeef/syeefkarim-2016-v0/portfolio/capitalone.md

 ***The Outcomes***

 • This was a presentation I gave at Mobile Notts, a meetup of mobile developers and designers in Nottingham.
-It was shortly after
+It was shortly after Google had announced Material Design and the community wasn't sure how to adopt and integrate it into their applications.
 • This is a presentation I was invited to share at <a id="links" href='https://twitter.com/tfogo' target="_blank">Anrdoid Summit</a> in McLean, VA, USA discussing the journey we took to help raise Android as a first class citizen within Capital One.
 <script async class="speakerdeck-embed" data-id="50164c6e49d6446d8ea31bff6ec961d1" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>